Interested in our Vannamei shrimp? Contact us.

 This shrimp is popular worldwide.
 They are farmed in India and Vietnam.
 Due to their versatility in size and flavor, and their relatively easy cultivation, Vannamei shrimp account for approximately 75% of the global shrimp farming industry.

-The Vannamei is one of the most widely farmed shrimp in the world, and for good reason.
-They are beloved by gourmets for their subtle flavor and tender texture.
-Perfect for a sophisticated dish.
+The Vannamei is one of the most farmed shrimps in the world for good reason.
+They are beloved by gourmets for their subtle flavor and soft texture.
+Perfect for a refined dish.

 Cooking Use: